EOA-Blockchain-Labs/ethereumonarm/docs/index.rst

 About Ethereum on ARM
 ---------------------

-Get further info about our project.
+Get further info about our project and why you should run an Ethereum node on ARM boards.

 .. toctree::
   :maxdepth: 2